 - ACGME ID: 1222612001

-Applicants must meet all requirements to be enrolled in a house staff training program under the policies of the University of Minnesota Graduate Medical Education Committee.
+Applicants must meet all requirements to be enrolled in a house staff training program under the policies of the University of Minnesota Office of Graduate Medical Education.

 1. Applicants must have completed an ACGME-accredited residency program, a program with ACGME International (ACGME-I) Advanced Specialty Accreditation, a Royal College of Physicians and Surgeons of Canada (RCPSC)-accredited, or College of Family Physicians of Canada (CFPC)-accredited residency program located in Canada.